Zamiell/isaac-coding/README.md

 This "feature" of Golang is like a superpower and it really feels amazing.
 But going beyond Golang, I realized that there is nothing stopping this from happening in all programming languages - people just have to code in the most-popular way for whatever that specific programming language is.
 So now, whenever I program, **I go out of my way to always code in the "official" or most-popular style of the programming language**, whether it be tabs, spaces, or anything in between.
 This is actually a concept that has been understood for a long time, as Guido, the creator of Python famously said: ["Readability counts"](https://www.python.org/dev/peps/pep-0008/).

 So, when you write your own Isaac mods, don't just code it however the fuck you want!
 I mean, you can.
 No-one is stopping you, and it is just an Isaac mod, after all.
-But readability counts!
-For the love of readability, in accordance with the [Lua-Users Wiki style guide](http://lua-users.org/wiki/LuaStyleGuide), the most popular Lua style guide in the world:
+But readability counts! **Don't write Lua like you would write Python or JavaScript.
+Write Lua like how other people write Lua.** For the love of readability, and in accordance with the [Lua-Users Wiki style guide](http://lua-users.org/wiki/LuaStyleGuide), the most popular Lua style guide in the world:
   * **don't use tabs!**
   * **use 2 spaces to indent!**
   * **put spaces between your operators!**